Guide: Software for Art Streaming

 I’ll be writing this section as if you’ve never streamed before, and have never used a program like OBS.
-OBS, or Open Broadcast Studio, is the program that you run your screen through, and control video and audio settings for your stream.
-I can only vouch for my experience with OBS, but a list of alternate programs can be found here.
-Not listed is also StreamlabsOBS, a newer software for PC.
+OBS, or Open Broadcast Studio, is the program that captures your screen, and allows you to control video and audio settings for your stream.
+There are other programs available, but I highly recommend OBS as the best, and will be writing this guide with it in mind.

 First, download "OBS Studio” from https://obsproject.com/download